h4nt3r039/IntelX-Leak-Finder/README.md

 P.S.
-This tool specifically targets the IntelX bucket "leaks.private.general", that means only Identity Portal or Enterprise accounts can use this tool. which aggregates private breach material, leaked credentials, and compromised account data relevant for threat intelligence and incident response workflows.
+This tool specifically targets the IntelX bucket "leaks.private.general", that means only Identity Portal or Enterprise accounts can use this tool.
+It aggregates private breach material, leaked credentials, and compromised account data relevant for threat intelligence and incident response workflows.

 <img width="201" height="360" alt="Screenshot from 2026-01-13 15-32-52" src="https://github.com/user-attachments/assets/e3d7cf4f-27d5-42d3-b830-796cefeb7e70" />